AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/staging-production.md

    - `--dump-directory=<dir>`—Choose a target directory for the database dump
    - `--remove-definers`—Remove DEFINER statements from the database dump

-1. Though the Ece-tools method is preferred, another method is to create a database dump file using native MySQL in GZIP format.
+1. Though the ECE-Tools method is preferred, another method is to create a database dump file using native MySQL in GZIP format.

    ```bash
    mysqldump -h <database-host> --user=<database-username> --password=<password> --single-transaction --triggers <database-name> | gzip - > /tmp/database.sql.gz